Canadian incomes went up in 2020 amid uptake of pandemic benefits: census data

 Still, the numbers from 2020 offer a valuable snapshot on what people's sources of income were during the pandemic, he said.

-In a news conference Wednesday morning, Statistics Canada Chief Andre Bernard said it is difficult to unpack what would have happened in 2020 without the impact of the government transfers, though certain year-over-year statistics show the negative impact of the pandemic when viewed in isolation.
+In a news conference Wednesday morning, Andre Bernard, chief of the centre for income and socioeconomic well-being at Statistics Canada, said it is difficult to unpack what would have happened in 2020 without the impact of the government transfers, though certain year-over-year statistics show the negative impact of the pandemic when viewed in isolation.

 The share of Canadians receiving employment income fell from 2019, with more women than men dropping out of the labour market.
 The gender pay gap remained, with men earning 35 per cent more than women, according to median income rates.